TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 be converted to `d3m.container.List` with generated metadata, CSV file read as Pandas DataFrame should be converted to `d3m.container.DataFrame` with generated metadata.

-Relaxation: Individual systems can support also pipelines with all primitives specified, but with free (available for tuning) hyper-parameters.
+Individual systems can also support pipelines with all primitives specified, but with free (available for tuning) hyper-parameters.
 In this case, TA2 will only tune hyper-parameters and resulting pipelines will have the same structure as given pipeline, but hyper-parameter configuration will differ.
+If such potential behavior of a system is not desired, a `use_default_values_for_free_hyperparams` flag can be set to true.

 ## Values